ob1-cuna/ob1-cuna/README.md

 - 👋 Hi, I’m Anacleto Cuna (@ob1-cuna)
 - 👀 I’m interested in Laravel
-- 🌱 I’m currently learning MongoDB and Python.
+- 🌱 I’m currently learning GameDev and Python.
 - 💞️ I’m looking to collaborate on open-source projects
 - 📫 You can reach me on Twitter (@vnvcleto)